Chart Color Schemes

 Employment drivers in Sunshine North are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Sunshine North has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate is 7.4%, with an estimated employment growth of 4.6% over the past year (AreaSearch aggregation).
-As of September 2025, 6,181 residents are employed while the unemployment rate stands at 2.8% higher than Greater Melbourne's rate of 4.7%.
+Sunshine North has a skilled workforce with manufacturing and industrial sectors prominently represented.
+Its unemployment rate was 7.7% in the past year, with an estimated employment growth of 2.8%.
+As of December 2025, 6,155 residents were employed, with an unemployment rate of 3.0%, above Greater Melbourne's rate of 4.8%.

-Workforce participation in Sunshine North is 63.2%, compared to Greater Melbourne's 71.0%.
-According to Census responses, 17.5% of residents work from home.
+Workforce participation was at 63.1%, compared to Greater Melbourne's 71.3%.
+According to Census responses, 17.5% of residents worked from home.
 Employment is concentrated in manufacturing, retail trade, and health care & social assistance.
-Manufacturing employment levels are at 1.9 times the regional average.
+Manufacturing employment is notably high, at 1.9 times the regional average.

-However, professional & technical services have lower representation with only 5.1% of Sunshine North's workforce compared to Greater Melbourne's 10.1%.
-Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, employment levels increased by 4.6%, labour force grew by 5.6%, causing the unemployment rate to rise by 0.9 percentage points (AreaSearch analysis).
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Sunshine North's employment mix suggests local employment should increase by 5.6% over five years and 12.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not account for localised population projections.
+However, professional & technical services are under-represented, with only 5.1% of Sunshine North's workforce compared to Greater Melbourne's 10.1%.
+Many residents commute elsewhere for work.
+Between December 2024 and December 2025, employment levels increased by 2.8%, labour force by 4.3%, raising the unemployment rate by 1.3 percentage points.
+In contrast, Greater Melbourne had employment growth of 2.4% and a 0.3 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Sunshine North's employment mix suggests local employment should increase by 5.6% over five years and 12.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment